AllStarLink/asl3-asterisk/README.md

 This repository is structured to track the Asterisk 22 LTS release from the Asterisk project.

-In general, this repo is used exclsively for the AllStarLink project to build the asterisk-related packages via GitHub and is not for general consumption.
+In general, this repo is used exclusively for the AllStarLink project to build the asterisk-related packages via GitHub and is not for general consumption.
 Feel free to fork and use as desired but this project will generally not